-You can add clickable links to an email by using the following syntax:
+You can add clickable links to your emails and create a hyperlink to a webpage by using the following syntax:

 For images, you'll want to upload your logo or another image to a public image-hosting website such as postimage.io or imgbb.com to produce a clickable link that you will select with your cursor and copy and paste into the following format.

 Though we don't currently support HTML to style your emails or signature, you can use Markdown!